MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-02.md

 > The 'Package name' is the unique identifier for the application.
 Consequently, it is recommended to change this identifier before deploying the application to avoid accidentally overwriting previously installed applications.

 > [!TIP]
-> The 'Product Name' is the name that will displayed in the HoloLens Start menu.
+> The 'Product Name' is the name that will be displayed in the HoloLens Start menu.
 To make the application easier to locate during development, you may add an underscore in front of the name so the application is displayed at the top of the HoloLens Start menu.

 ## Creating and configuring the scene